Skip to main content

 How to become a psychologist in Australia

 Once you’ve fulfilled all the education requirements for psychology in Australia, you can then qualify to become a psychologist.
-A registered psychologist must also engage in continuing professional development to retain their registration, as set out by the Psychology Board of AHPRA.
+A registered psychologist must also engage in continuing professional development to retain their registration, as set out by the Australian Health Practitioner Regulation Agency (Ahpra).

 If you’re asking the question ‘How much do psychologists earn in Australia?’ then you might be interested to learn about the postgraduate pathways that may put you in a higher earning bracket.
 The following qualifications in psychology provide a snapshot of the possible education pathways that are available to pursue.